isb-cgc/readthedocs/docs/source/sections/data/CPTAC_about.rst

 ISB-CGC has GDC CPTAC data, such as clinical, RNA-Seq and somatic mutation, and PDC CPTAC data, such as clinical and protein expression, stored in Google BigQuery tables.
 Information about these tables can be found using the `ISB-CGC BigQuery Table Search <https://isb-cgc.appspot.com/bq_meta_search/>`_ with CPTAC2 and/or CPTAC3 selected for filter PROGRAM.
 To learn more about this tool, see the `ISB-CGC BigQuery Table Search documentation <../BigQueryTableSearchUI.html>`_.

-The CPTAC tables are in project isb-cgc-bq and isb-cgc.
-To learn more about how to view and query tables in the Google BigQuery console, see the `ISB-CGC BigQuery Tables documentation <../BigQuery.html>`_.
+The CPTAC tables are in project isb-cgc-bq.

 - Data set ``isb-cgc-bq.CPTAC`` contains the latest tables for each data type.
 - Data set ``isb-cgc-bq.CPTAC_versioned`` contains previously released tables, as well as the most current table.

+In addition, there are some tables with CPTAC data derived from the 2017 paper `Proteogenomics connects somatic mutations to signalling in breast cancer <https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5102256/>`_.
+These are in data set ``isb-cgc-bq.hg19_data_previews``.
+They are labeled with source 'LIT' (for literature).

+To learn more about how to view and query tables in the Google BigQuery console, see the `ISB-CGC BigQuery Tables documentation <../BigQuery.html>`_.